HuiWangWanderInGitHub/MEGANv3.3_Global/readme.md

 In order to run megan you will need meteorological and land data.

 Data required:
-+ WRF output NetCDF file. <!-- with the following variables: 'XLAT', 'XLONG', 'Times', 'MAPFAC_M', 'ISLTYP', 'U10', 'V10', 'T2', 'SWDOWN', 'PSFC', 'Q2', 'RAINNC', 'LAI', 'SMOIS', 'TSLB'. -->
++ ERA5 NetCDF file. <!-- with the following variables: 'XLAT', 'XLONG', 'Times', 'MAPFAC_M', 'ISLTYP', 'U10', 'V10', 'T2', 'SWDOWN', 'PSFC', 'Q2', 'RAINNC', 'LAI', 'SMOIS', 'TSLB'. -->
-+ Land, vegetation and soil fields needed to run `prep_megan`.
-Global data is freely available from [MEGAN GLOBAL DATA](https://drive.google.com/drive/folders/1ZdohMA4f4O_Yd2HttMLjhGpgFbTQMlt0?usp=sharing).
++ Land vegetation fields needed.
+This version is driven by the gridded emission factors based on the vegetation species and corresponding emission factors.

 ## Build
 Go to the `src` directory: